 Make sure you use the same version for all Magnolia REST modules on which you depend.

 The version of the Magnolia REST modules depends on the version of Magnolia you use to run your custom endpoint.
 We recommend you check the .pom file (or the parent .pom file) of your Magnolia webapp.
 The .pom file manages the version of the Magnolia REST modules using the property

 restVersion.
-If you are unsure, use the latest released version, which is currently: 2.1-SNAPSHOT.
+If you are unsure, use the latest released version in this branch, which is currently: 2.1.7.

 How to create a Java class that acts as a REST resource